Creating custom installation packages

 - Language.
 Language of the application packed into the custom installation package.

 - Size (MB).
-Size of the custom installation package.
+Size of the installation package.

 - Operating system.
-Operating system for which the custom installation package is created.
+Type of the operating system for which the installation package is intended.

 - Created.
 Installation package creation date.